Golden retrievers are certainly a much-beloved breed of dog.

 On the one hand, they share many traits with other dogs bred for home defense, including intelligence, obedience, and loyalty.

-It’s these same traits that make them the most popular breed to train as guides for the blind, alarms for those prone to seizures, and companions for people who require physical assistance.
+It’s these same traits that make them the most popular breed to train as guides for the blind, for first-time owners, alarms for those prone to seizures and companions for people who require physical assistance.

 On the other hand, a golden retriever’s gentle and friendly demeanor means that they’re more likely to greet a stranger with a smile than with growling suspicion.